New Version Available

 Session Packages

 Decompose DAG into sized sessions.
-Max 25 files, 2500 words each.
-Self-contained with compressed context and explicit file paths.
+Target 8-12 files, max 2000 words each.
+Self-contained with file manifests, checkpoint markers, and explicit file paths.

 4